 Our Board of Directors is passionate about improving the lives individuals and families affected by Okur-Chung Neurodevelopmental Disorder (“OCNDS”).
-They have been charged with diving deep into their rolodexes to help us accomplish our goals within the first 2 years of the Foundation’s inception.
+They have been charged with diving deep into their rolodexes to help us accomplish our goals and objectives.
 Their expertise in their individual fields will help us achieve our goals.
 We have some lofty but realistic goals that will be achieved with hard work, determination and strategic fundraising.
 More importantly, these goals also can’t be achieved without our OCNDS community collaborating and working as one.
+Our Parent Advisory Board (“PAB”) plays a vital role in ensuring the patient voice is heard and represented in all aspects of our foundation.
+Our PAB advises our Board of Directors, brainstorms ideas and shares insights from the parent perspective related to OCNDS.

 Our 2018-2020 objectives are: